em3ndez/tiny-web-server/README.md

 Additionally, a WebSocket endpoint is defined at `/api/chat` that echoes back any message it receives, prefixed with "Echo: ", which we admit isn't a real world example.

+TODO: show what Java code would look like to conntect to the webSocket via TinyWeb.SocketClient

 ### Two WebSockets with Different Paths

 Here's an example of defining two WebSocket endpoints with different paths using TinyWeb: